gwu-libraries/sfm-ui/docs/install.rst

     curl -L https://raw.githubusercontent.com/gwu-libraries/sfm-docker/1.11.0/example.prod.docker-compose.yml > docker-compose.yml

-4. If you customized your previous ``docker-compose.yml`` file (e.g., for SFM ELK containers), make the same changes in your new ``docker-compose.yml``.
+4. If you customized your previous ``docker-compose.yml`` file, make the same changes in your new ``docker-compose.yml``.

 5. Make any changes in your ``.env`` file prescribed by the release notes.